HAPIprotocol/hapi-near-connector/README.md

 - remove_category - Removes category from aml conditions.

 - assert_risk - Checks the category according to the set level of risk.
 If the risk level is not set for this category, it checks the All category.

+- get_aml_conditions - Returns reference to UnorderedMap of added categories with accepted risk levels.

+- check_risk -  Returns true if the address is risky or false if not.